isomerpages/moe-ngeeannsec/_links-for-parents/Direct School Admission (DSA) Exercise 2024.md

 </p>
 <h2><strong>Enquiries</strong></h2>
 <p>For more information about our programmes and CCAs, please visit our school
-website.</p>
+website.
-<p>For other enquiries, please direct your email to, with subject heading
+<br>For other enquiries, please direct your email to, with subject heading
 as “DSA matters”:</p>
 <table>
 <tbody>